-- 1. use ONET OnLine to search occupations - 2. describe their dream occupation and determine whether it's a possible match - 3. describe their own learning styles - 4. identify their likes and dislikes - 5. identify their interests (Holland Code) - 6. analyze their strengths and weaknesses according to workplace skills - 7. articulate their responsibility to maintain their health and avoid drugs and alcohol - 8. summarize and articulate what they have learned about themselves
+- 1. describe their dream occupation and determine whether it's a possible match - 2. use O\NET OnLine to search occupations - 3. describe their own learning style - 4. identify their likes and dislikes - 5. identify their interests (Holland Code) - 6. identify the career clusters they prefer - 7. analyze their strengths and weaknesses according to workplace skills - 8. articulate their responsibility to avoid drugs and alcohol\ - 8. summarize and articulate what they have learned about themselves

-Use the Delaware Career Compass Step #1 readings and activities, as well as extension activities provided on student handouts to allow students to assess themselves.
-Remind them that the assessments are not tests; there are no right or wrong answers.
+Use the Delaware Career Compass Step 1 readings and activities, as well as extension activities provided on student handouts to allow students to assess themselves.
+Remind them that theses activities are not tests; there are no right or wrong answers.